SlashBotDiscord/i18n/README.md

 ### I have a question.
 Where should I ask?

 You can create [a new issue](https://github.com/SlashBotDiscord/SlashBotLocalization/issues/new?labels=question) or [join our support server](https://discord.gg/hJGetcxCSy).

+### I don't have a GitHub account.
+What can I do?

+[Join our support server](https://discord.gg/hJGetcxCSy) and create a support ticket.